Frequently Asked Questions

 Does it hurt?

-People experience needling differently.
-There are different styles of needling.
-I needle in Japanese style which gently inserts the needle under the skin, and the qi will rise to the needle.
-The acupuncture needles I insert are rarely described as painful, and can be quickly adjusted if the patients does feel discomfort.
-If any sensation is experienced during insertion, it disappears quickly.
+People experience the needling sensation differently.
+Acupuncture needles are rarely described as painful, and can be quickly adjusted if the patient feel's any discomfort.
+If any unpleasant sensation is experienced during insertion, it is often compared to a mosquito bite and disappears very quickly.
 Once the needles are inserted, they may be manipulated to obtain a mild "Qi" sensation.
-This is how an acupuncturist engages the energy in your body in order to help balance it.
+This is how an acupuncturist engages the energy and biochemical responses in your body in order to balance it.
 Often people describe their sensations as warming, heavy, numb or tingling.
-The needles remain in place for 15-30 minutes depending on the type of treatment.
-I take great care to make my clients very comfortable so that they can relax while the needles are in place.
+I take great care to make my patients very comfortable so that they can relax while the needles are in place.
 The more you can relax during an acupuncture treatment, the better the results.
 Many people even fall asleep during treatment.

 Following treatment it is common to feel a tremendous sense of relaxation and calm.